|Joo Koon Train Collision

 The NCO was disabled when the train passed by Point W210B near Clementi MRT Station whose circuit was yet to be modified for the new CBTC signalling system.
 By design, the train should only able to operate in RM at 18km/h under the CBTC system.
 However, as the CBTC signalling system is only operated under a shadow mode between Pioneer and Pasir Ris, the train continued to operate normally under the Legacy signalling system.

 Train Captains are only required to monitor instruments related to the Legacy signalling system between Pioneer and Pasir Ris as it is the signalling system used by trains for that stretch.
-The CBTC signalling instruments are not visible to Train Captains at that stretch.
+The CBTC signalling instruments are not visible to Train Captains along that stretch.

 While transiting between the old (Legacy Westinghouse fixed block system) and new signalling system at Pioneer MRT Station towards Tuas Link, the train can only travel, by design, only at 18km/h in RM due to the earlier signalling abnormality which is only visible to the Train Captain from Pioneer to Tuas Link.
 The Train Captain reported the abnormally to the Operations Control Centre (OCC) immediately at Pioneer.
 By procedure, the train was planned to return to Ulu Pandan Depot after de-training passengers at Joo Koon.